bryanhce/slack-birthday-bot/README.md

 - `npx serverless invoke local --function slackCommand --data '{"body": {"command": "/list", "userId": "123"}}'` - test function locally without deploying.
 If you are testing locally, need to remember to run `npx serverless package` command
 - `npx serverless invoke --function slackCommand` - test remotely after deployment
 - `npx serverless remove` - remove all deployed resources from AWS

+# Things to potentially work on

+- Completed TODOs and enhancements
+- use github actions for CICD
+- create dev and prod versions of serverless
+- Look into improving the efficiency of the code
+- Improving validations eg do we want to differentiate between upper and lower case?

 # Areas of Growth